hnzhangyang/SHC/README.md

  - end
  - chars

+#### The start hook
+This hook is invoked when SHC finds a new tag.

+#### The end hook
+This hook is invoked when SHC tries to close a tag.

+#### The chars hook
-The start hooks call when SHC finds a new tag, the end hooks call when SHC tries to close a tag, the chars hook call when SHC parsing a node content.
+This hook is invoked when SHC parsing a node content.

 ``` javaScript
 var template = document.getElementById('target').outerHTML